noemibalazs/WorldCountries/README.md

 World Countries

-ToDo: Design and implement and application using the GraphQL following the next steps:
+ToDo: Design and implement an application following the next steps:

 1. Fetch the world countries using GraphQL
 2. Clicking on a country will save the country into the locale database